raspberrypilearning/quiz-time/en/step_2.md

 ### Make the page your own

-The page is looking pretty boring now, time for you to make it look awesome!
+The page is looking pretty boring at the moment.
+It's time for you to make it look awesome!

 --- task ---